 If you come across any news of a dog being used for dogfighting, please alert the police immediately.

 7. Indian pariah dog

-Perhaps one of the most primitive and ancient breeds of dog known to humans, Indian Pariah dogs bear resemblance to Australian Dingo or African Basenji, and have no trace of genetic tweaking or modification from the human side.
-They are best suited for the harshness of Indian tropical climate and thrive at way less as compared to foreign breeds.
+Perhaps one of the most primitive and ancient breeds of dog known to humans, Indian Pariah dogs bear resemblance to Australian Dingo or African Basenji and have no trace of genetic tweaking or modification from the human side.
+They are best suited for the harshness of the Indian tropical climate and thrive at way less as compared to foreign breeds.

 Their immunity is way stronger as compared to foreign breeds and they don’t suffer from inbreeding-related disorders such as hip dysplasia.
 They also make for amazing pets – easy to maintain and train!

 8. Kashmiri Sheep Dog/ Bakharwal

 These mountain dogs are an ancient breed of working dogs found in the state of Jammu and Kashmir.
 Scientists believe that these may be amongst the oldest herding dogs having origins in Central Asia.

 They are bred by nomadic tribes as livestock guardian dogs and settlement protectors.